Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 Subscription

 A recurring billing schedule.
 Your medication ships automatically and you get charged automatically.
 A provider can have no membership fee but still have a subscription — the subscription is just the medication refill schedule, not a separate platform charge.
-Eden, MEDVi, and Yucca all have automatic refill billing.
+Embody, MEDVi, and Yucca all have automatic refill billing.
 None of them have a separate membership fee on top.

 Visit fee